Ayoub2K/SnelSubsidies/README.md

 Start the application via your IDE by running the `SubsidieRadarApplication` class.
 Alternatively, run `mvn spring-boot:start`.

-for the frontend run de volgende commands in terminal
+For the frontend run the following commands in terminal

 `cd webapp`
 `npm run serve`